Recovery Startup Business ERC: ERC Update Expands Eligibility to New Startups

 Qualifying as a recovery startup business

-Startups that meet the above requirements can benefit from the credit beginning in the third and fourth quarters of 2021 and are eligible for a credit of up to $100,000 ($50,000 per quarter).
-Qualifying recovery startup businesses only need to satisfy the criteria for opening date and average annual gross receipts; they do not need to meet the requirements for operational suspension or a decline in gross receipts.
+Startups that meet the above requirements can benefit from the recovery startup business ERC beginning in the third and fourth quarters of 2021 and are eligible for a credit of up to $100,000 ($50,000 per quarter).
+In order to qualify for recovery startup business ERC, startup businesses only need to satisfy the criteria for opening date and average annual gross receipts; they do not need to meet the requirements for operational suspension or a decline in gross receipts.

 This significant expansion in eligibility is huge news for newly formed companies as it extends this valuable credit to some of the companies who need it most yet were previously excluded.
 If you started a company in 2020, it’s time to reassess your status as an Eligible Employer for the ERC.